MisterStump/TTS-Scripting-Doc/docs/object.md

 ####clone(...)

-Copy/Paste this Object, returns a reference to the new Object.
+Copy/Paste this Object.

+> Returns Object pasted

 !!!info "clone(Table parameters)"
 	* **Table parameters**: A Table with information used when pasting.